MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-ingest-notebooks.md

 1. Confirm you have the same results as before the optimization code.

 Now, take note of the run times for both code blocks.
-In our testing, we saw:

-* Non-optimized code run time: **3 sec 572 ms**
-* Optimized code run time: **2 sec 450 ms**

 Your times will vary, but you can see a clear performance boost with the optimized code.

 ## Analyze Delta table data with SQL queries